natymere/algo-visualizer/README.md

 | Bubble sort       | Θ(n^2)          |
 | Quick sort        | Θ(n log(n))     |
 | Merge sort        | Θ(n log(n))     |

+##### To Do:
+- More algorithms to be added
+- Add weight to the path finding algorithms
+- Generate maze